16 Best Essential Oils To Diffuse And How To Do It Right

 1. Fill it with purified, room-temperature water.

-2. Add five to 12 drops of essential oils, depending on the strength of the blends you’re using.
+2. Add five to ten drops of essential oils, depending on the strength of the blends you’re using.
 You can always add more if needed.

 4. Wash the diffuser once a week with white vinegar to get rid of any build-up or sitting water.

 And there you have it!
-While they can’t provide relief on their own, essential oils are a wonderful addition to a healthy lifestyle.
-Make sure to try out some of these combinations and let us know your favorites.
+Essential oils are a wonderful addition to a healthy lifestyle.
+Make sure to try out some of these combinations and let me know your favorites.
 Enjoy!

 — Hilary Lebow